FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 * **Preconditions and Postconditions**: In order to participate in voice chats, the participant must first login into the application, join a meeting, select 3 of the 5 topics he is interested in and wait till the end of the conference.

 * **Normal Flow**:

   * The Participant logs in;
-  * The Participant selects the join chat room button;
+  * The Participant selects the See Available Conferences button;
-  * The Participant selects the Chat Room he is interested in.
-  * **OR**
-  * The Participant logs in;
-  * The Participant selects the join meeting button;
+  * The Participant joins in a Conference;
   * The Participant chooses 3 of the 5 topics os interest provided by the Speaker;
   * The Participant wait for the conference to end;
-  * The Participant selects the join char room button in the main menu;
-  * The Participant selects the chat room with the topics he voted in the beginning of the conference (if it is available).
+  * The Participant selects the chat room with the topic he is interested in.